-Under the provisions permitted by the regulation, late submission of coursework for Materials Science or Materials, Economics & Management examinations will normally result in the following penalties:
+Under the provisions permitted by the regulation, late submission of an element of coursework, as defined above, for Materials Science examinations will normally result in one of the following:

-- (a) With permission from the Proctors under clause (1) of para 16.8 no penalty. - (b) With permission from the Proctors under clauses (3) + (4) of para 16.8, for the first day or part of the first day that the work is late a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work, and for each subsequent day or part of a day that the work is late a further penalty of up to 5% of the maximum mark available for the piece of work; the exact penalty to be set by the Examiners with due consideration given to any advice given in the Proctors' "Notes for the Guidance of Examiners and Chairmen of Examiners". - (c) Where the candidate is not permitted by the Proctors to remain in the examination he or she will be deemed to have failed the examination as a whole.
+- (a) With permission from the Proctors under para 14.7 no penalty. - (b) With permission from the Proctors under paras 14.9 and 14.10, for the first day or part of the first day that the work is late a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work, and for each subsequent day or part of a day that the work is late a further penalty of up to 5% of the maximum mark available for the piece of work; the exact penalty to be set by the Examiners with due consideration given to the circumstances and to any advice given in the Proctors' "Notes for the Guidance of Examiners and Chairmen of Examiners".
+The reduction may not take the mark below 40%. - (c) Where the candidate is not permitted by the Proctors to remain in the examination, he or she will be deemed to have failed the examination as a whole. - (d) Where, without the permission of the Proctors under paras 14.9 and 14.10, work is proffered so late that it would be impractical to accept it for assessment a mark of zero shall be recorded and, as per the Special Regulations for the Honour School of Material Science, normally the candidate will have failed Part I or II as appropriate of the Examination as a whole. - (e) Where no work is submitted a mark of zero shall be recorded and, as per the Special Regulations for the Honour School of Material Science, normally the candidate will have failed Part I or II as appropriate of the Examination as a whole.

-Where no work is submitted or it is proffered so late that it would be impractical to accept it for assessment the Proctors may, under their general authority, and after (i) making due enquiries into the circumstances and (ii) consultation with the Chairman of the Examiners, permit the candidate to remain in the examination.
-In this case the Examiners will award a mark of zero for the piece of coursework in question.
+Where an element of coursework is not submitted or is proffered so late that it would be impractical to accept it for assessment the Proctors may, exceptionally, under their general authority, and after (i) making due enquiries into the circumstances and (ii) consultation with the Chairman of the Examiners, permit the candidate to remain in the examination.
+In this case for the element of coursework in question (i) the Examiners will award a mark of zero and (ii) dispensation will be granted from the Regulation that requires a minimum mark of 40% if the candidate is not to fail the examination as a whole.